 In the meantime, we're focusing on a market that has already adopted this technology.

-This is indeed a risk and it is why we will not only perform extensive internal testing, external audits and a bug bounty program but we will also launch with some emergency functionality (that is intended to be removed once the contracts have become more battle-tested).
+This is indeed a risk and it is why we have not only performed extensive internal testing and external audits but we have also launched with some emergency functionality (that is intended to be removed once the contracts have become more battle-tested).

 From a cover holder perspective, by purchasing cover with Nexus Mutual you still get significant peace of mind from an additional safety net.
 As an example, say there is a 1% chance that the chosen smart contract has a bug and also a 1% chance that Nexus Mutual has a bug.
 By purchasing cover only one contract needs to be secure for you to either suffer no issue or receive a claim payment.
 Overall, you've increased your safety margin from 1 in 100 to 1 in 10,000.